jbosstm/narayana/PULL_REQUEST_TEMPLATE.md

 CORE AS_TESTS RTS JACOCO XTS QA_JTA QA_JTS_OPENJDKORB PERFORMANCE LRA DB_TESTS mysql db2 postgres oracle

-Pull requests build and run with JDK11 and JDK17.
+Pull requests build and run with JDK17 and JDK21.
 Add the prefix `!` to disable these defaults.
-Include the text `JDK21` to build and run with JDK21

 If it is determined that nothing needs to be tested for the pull request then you need to concatenate the two sets of characters: `NO_` `TEST` as a single word and provide the result into the description.